-Alison Pick is most recently the author of Between Gods.
-It was a Top Book of 2014 at the CBC and the Globe and Mail, and was shortlisted for the BC National Award for Canadian Non-Fiction.
+Alison Pick is most recently the author of Strangers With the Same Dream.
+Her memoir Between Gods was a Top Book of 2014 at the CBC and the Globe and Mail, and was shortlisted for the BC National Award for Canadian Non-Fiction.

 Pick’s best-selling novel Far to Go was nominated for the Man Booker Prize, and won the Canadian Jewish Book Award.
 It was published to international acclaim, and has been optioned for film by House of Films in Toronto.